Doing Business in Sao Tome and Principe

 - Trade with the Economic Community of Central African States: only 2% of the total trade of Sao Tome.

-- Potential sectors: tourism, energy, oil, construction, finances, telecommunications,
+- Potential sectors: tourism, energy, Petrol, construction, finances, telecommunications, health, and education

 - Political stability